The-Document-Warehouse-Namibia/M-Files-VBScript-Useful-Functions/SearchBuilder/README.md

 Add a search condition for a custom property definition.

 - `propertyDefID`: The ID of the custom property definition.
+- `propertyDefDataType`: The data type of the property definition.
 - `value`: The value to search for.

 ### Find()